I Beat My Gambling Addiction Before It Destroyed My Life

 Alonzo has not stepped foot into a casino in five years.
 And yet, five years ago, it had all seemed so normal.

 “My parents did it.
 My friends did it.
-There was really nothing in my life to tell me it was wrong,” he said.
+There was really nothing in my life to tell me it was wrong,” he says.

 Kayte Conroy, PhD, LMHC, CRC of the Rehabilitation Counseling Program at the State University of New York at Buffalo, explains that gambling is both a financial issue and an addiction issue that simply doesn’t get the attention it needs.